Agriculture (AG)

 AG 4361.
 Agriculture Electric and Mechanical Systems.

-Electrical fundamentals applied to agricultural production and processing.
-Circuits, power, energy, wiring design, and motor fundamentals; selection, installation and operational characteristics.
-Sensors and control devices including switches, relays, timers, and circuit breakers will be studied.
-Prerequisite: AG 2373 with a grade of "D" or better.
+This course covers electrical fundamentals applied to agricultural production and processing.
+Topics include circuits, power, energy, wiring design, and motor fundamentals, in addition to selection, installation and operational characteristics.
+Sensors and control devices including switches, relays, timers, and circuit breakers will also be studied.
+Prerequisite: AG 2373 with a grade of "C" or better.

 Grade Mode: Standard Letter